allegro/ralph/docs/installation.md

 For production, we provide both deb package and  docker(compose) image.
 We only support Ubuntu 14.04 Trusty distribution.
+Take care that only 64 bits version is available for deb packages.

 On the other hand, if you are developer, we strongly suggest using our `Vagrant` inside the `vagrant` directory with many development *bells and whistles* included.